simo-91/CalNetExploreR/README.md

-# CalNetExploreR
+# CalciumNetExploreR

-**CalNetExploreR** is an R package designed for comprehensive calcium imaging data analysis, including normalization, binarization, network creation, and various advanced visualizations.
+**CalciumNetExploreR** is an R package designed for comprehensive calcium imaging data analysis, including normalization, binarization, network creation, and various advanced visualizations.
 The package provides an integrated pipeline to streamline the analysis of calcium imaging data from live imaging experiments.

 ## Installation